somedude72/posture-detection/README.md

 ```

  > [!NOTE]
- > Leave everything as is during the build
+ > Leave everything as is during build

  - Clone this repository
  ```bash